Seven Tips for Writing a Good Paper

 I have been grading student essays for many years.
 Reading good essays is what every teacher wishes for yet rarely gets--a revitalizing and uplifting experience.
 More commonly I read bad essays.
 Reading bad essays is like living on a diet of junk food.
-In short order you will become sick, feel guilty and angry by turns, and think you may die.
+Before long you will be feeling sick, guilty and angry by turns, and ready to die.
 Students, too, suffer when they write badly because they get bad grades, which they usually don't enjoy.
-The writing principles outlined here should, therefore, help both groups feel better.
+The writing principles outlined here could help both groups feel better.

 As a student you are stressed and often quite busy with schoolwork.
-You have a perfect right to feel that uniquely American brand of self-pity based on the assumption that one deserves an easy life.
-Even so, you still have to perform.
+You have a perfect right to feel self-pity and to rage at the fact that life isn't easy.
+In fact, it's quite the American thing to do.
+Nevertheless, you still have to perform.
 To get an ‘A,' you need to do ‘A' level work.
 It's not enough to want an ‘A.' It's not enough to need an ‘A.' It's not even enough to have gotten A's on all your previous papers throughout high school.
-Past glory may help you bypass long restaurant lines, avoid criminal convictions, or star in horrid late night infomercials, but to get a good grade on your paper, you have to do good work, now.
+Past glory may help you bypass long restaurant lines, avoid criminal convictions, or star in horrid late night infomercials, but to get a good grade on your paper, you have to do good work now.

-Big words are often hollow.
-Like large bills, they are better to have than to use.
 Einstein said, "Make everything as simple as possible, but not more so."
-So think twice before you use ‘existence' to mean ‘life,' ‘conceptualization' to mean ‘idea,' ‘human beings' to mean ‘people.'
+Are we prepared to argue with Einstein?
+Right.
+So think twice before you use ‘existence' to mean ‘life,' ‘conceptualization' to mean ‘idea,' or ‘human beings' to mean ‘people.'
 And never, ever, use the word ‘paradigm,' even if you know what it means.
-Moreover, unlike money, writing is not a ‘more is better' proposition.
-More words can't make a bad essay better.
-They just make it longer.
-Therefore, omit unnecessary words.
+Like large bills, big words are better to have than to use.
+Adding them will make your bad essay longer, not better.

-Don't: "I, myself, for me, personally, as I see it, in my opinion, if you ask me, think verbal articulation is significant.
+Don't: "I, myself, for me, personally, as I see it, in my opinion, if you ask me, would venture to intimate that verbal articulation is meaningfully significant."

 2. "They're" means they are.
 "There" is where they are.
 "Their" is something that belongs to them.
 For example: "Their stuff is there.
 There is where they keep their stuff."
 Or try: "The truth is out there.
 They're searching for it with their silly flashlights."